 His early London posters are often better remembered, including Whistle Down the Wind (1961), Phantom of the Opera (1962), The Sporting Life (1963) and, probably the most famous of all, the second James Bond film From Russia With Love (1963) from a design by Eddie Paul in which he captures Sean Connery’s sardonic smirk to perfection.
 His work continued with The Chalk Garden (1964), Hot Enough for June (1964), Maroc7 (1966) and Khartoum (1966).

 Fratini’s most famous series of posters is almost never credited to him: the Carry Ons.
-He illustrated the majority of these, mostly from designs by Pulford, from Don’t Lose Your Head (1967) up to Carry On at Your Convenience (1971).
+He illustrated a number of these, mostly from designs by Pulford, from Don’t Lose Your Head (1967), Carry on up the Kyber (1968) up to Carry On at Your Convenience (1971).
 The latter, released that November, may well have been his final quad film poster.
 This series of 31 low-budget British comedy films are still the largest British film series to date.